Commerce and Technology Law (LL.M.)

 Curriculum & Requirements

-Supported by UNH Law's strong IP foundation, the Commerce and Technology program is built at the intersection of business and law to tackle evolving legal issues facing new business and e-commerce in the global information age economy.
+Supported by UNH Franklin Pierce Law School's strong IP foundation, the Commerce and Technology program is built at the intersection of business and law.
+The program explores evolving legal issues facing new business and e-commerce in the global information age economy, with a focus on data and privacy law.

 Expert faculty tailor courses to current events and developments, and the program offers flexibility to match the career objectives of each individual student.
 Course work addresses rapidly-developing areas of the law, such as cybercrime and consumers’ private information.